Intermittent fasting is an eating pattern that may benefit heart health, reduce inflammation, improve cell repair processes, and help burn fat.

-Intermittent fasting is an eating pattern where you cycle between periods of eating and fasting.
+Intermittent fasting is an eating pattern in which you cycle between periods of eating and periods of fasting.

 Here are 10 evidence-based health benefits of intermittent fasting.

 When you don’t eat for a while, several things happen in your body.

 For example, your body changes hormone levels to make stored body fat more accessible and starts important cellular repair processes.

 - Insulin level: Your blood level of insulin drops significantly, which promotes fat burning.